Timeline: Greece's debt crisis

 October 27 - Euro zone leaders strike a deal with private banks and insurers for them to accept a 50 percent loss on their Greek government bonds under a plan to lower Greece's debt burden

-Oct 31 - Papandreou calls a referendum on its latest bailout without consulting with European leaders.
+Oct 31 - Papandreou calls a popular vote on its latest bailout without consulting with European leaders.

-November 2 - Papandreou wins cabinet backing to hold a referendum on a 130 billion-euro ($178 billion) bailout package.
+November 2 - Papandreou faces a grilling from the leaders of Germany and France after winning cabinet backing to hold a referendum on a 130 billion-euro ($178 billion) bailout package.

--- Leter French President Nicolas Sarkozy and German Chancellor Angela Merkel tell Papandreou at a tough meeting in Cannes that Athens will not receive any more aid until it votes to meet its commitments to the euro zone.
-Greece is due a vital 8 billion euros tranche this month.

-November 3 - Ruling party defections against the vote are casting grave doubt on whether Papandreou can survive a confidence vote due on November 4.